-Clearance testing to verify all portions of a building are below the action level shall comply with all requirements in a), b) and c) of this Section 7.3.2.
+Clearance testing to verify all portions of a building are below the action level shall comply with all requirements in a) and b) of this Section 7.3.2.

-a) Test locations

-- 1. Test locations shall include all ground-contact dwellings and non-residential rooms, in accordance with Section 3, to include not less than 10% of the dwellings and non-residential rooms on each upper floor; and - 2.
-Where any active soil depressurization (ASD) system exhausts below the roof, a test shall also be conducted in the room(s) immediately adjoining the outside exhaust location.
+- a) Test locations - 1.
+Test locations shall include all ground-contact dwellings and non-residential rooms, in accordance with Section 3, to include not less than 10% of the dwellings and non-residential rooms on each upper floor; and - 2.
+Where any active soil depressurization (ASD) system exhausts below the roof, a test shall also be conducted in the room(s) immediately adjoining the outside exhaust location. - b) Clearance testing-Failed locations